 - Expected retaliatory action: no doubt, Uber will fight hard against new entrants as they have fought hard in the cities they have entered.
 This will discourage investors to support new entrants in markets where Uber is strong (mainly the US)

 The most likely scenario here is not that another global Uber emerges but rather several local competitors.
 A lot of locally-focused entrants (possibly with slightly differing value propositions) may dilute Uber’s strength (i.e. financial resources) enough to capture enough market share in those regions

 - Car sharing companies such as Zipcar

 - Self-driving cars: many people debate what self-driving cars will mean for the entire transport industry.
-I am not going to join this speculation.
+We are not going to join this speculation.
 As you certainly know, Uber is investing a lot in self-driving technology themselves

 - Better public transport: seems very unlikely.
-I have not heard of any large cities with any success stories on this front (sadly)
+We have not heard of any large cities with any success stories on this front (sadly)